julioheitor/wallet/README.md

 support the requirements and provides a **REST** API interface to provide the wallet service.

-The architecture has the REST layer containing the controller wallet class, the service layer that has all the business logic of the application, and the repository layer containing the SQL queries to be executed on the **Postgres** database.
+The architecture has the REST layer containing the controller wallet class, the service layer that has all the business logic of the application, and the repository layer containing the SQL queries to be executed on the **H2** internal database.
 Particularly in the repository layer, it was used the **Spring-Data** framework that manages all the stuff related to connection management and transactions management.

 Below it can be seen a diagram of the main concepts involved.